znob/sql-sports-leagues-lab-nyc-career-ds-102218/README.md

 Build the tables that will make up our Sports Leagues database.
 Make sure the tables adhere to the following requirements:

-1.  `leagues` has a name
+1.  `leagues` have a name and "have many" teams
-2.  `teams` have a name and many players
+2.  `teams` have a name and "have many" players
-3.  `players` have a name and belong to a team
+3.  `players` have a name and "belong to" a team
-4.  `games` have a date of the date datatype and a location
+4.  `games` have a date of the *date* datatype and a location.
+Each date is recorded in a string in the following format: "YYYY-MM-DD"
 5.  `teams` have many games and `games` are played by many teams.
 Since this relationship is "many-to-many", we will need a join table.
 Let's call this join table `team_games`, and it will have foreign keys to track team and game ids.
 These foreign keys are responsible for establishing the many-to-many relationship.  `team_games` will also have a column called score that keeps track of that team's score for that particular game.
+The important point to remember here is that join tables can have columns that are not foreign keys.
 6. All tables will have an auto-incrementing `PRIMARY KEY` set to the integer data type